 Display Controllers are expensive / take space

 As someone who is quite nerdy about ARM chips, I restate that if even Qualcomm has had two or more display controllers for years, at EUR 2K, saving a couple of dollars on the chip price should be the last of Apple’s priorities.
-If Intel, another very-for-profit company, could take enough chip real estate to embed all the required display controllers in their graphics silicon since years, so can Apple after many years.
+If Intel, another very-for-profit company, could take enough chip real estate to embed all the required display controllers in their graphics silicon since years, so can Apple today.

 ‘You can close the lid and use it in clamshell mode’